Lab-Grown Meat Could Hit Stores in 2018

 In a new LinkedIn post, Hampton Creek CEO Josh Tetrick unveiled that the company has been secretly working on technology that could grow what it calls "clean meat," aka lab-grown meat, as soon as 2018, years ahead of competitors in the field.
 In fact, Memphis Meats has said its lab-grown chicken nuggets won't hit grocery stores until 2021, while Cultured Beef claims its engineered beef patties will be ready in 2020.

-- The 9 Best Sites to Buy High-End Meat Online, According to Chefs

 "By the end of 2018, we'll be out there selling a clean meat product.," Tetrick told Food & Wine this week.
-That product will be in the "avian" family, he says, made from plant protein, and will eventually include a line of beef, pork, and seafood.
+That product will be in the "avian" family, he says, and will eventually explore a line of beef, pork, and seafood.

 Tetrick wouldn't reveal exactly what the chicken-like product will be, but he said he expects customers to be impressed with the taste.
 In fact, he's got a team of Michelin star-rated chefs working alongside scientists and food safety experts to make sure that's the case.
 "To get it right, it's everything from mouthfeel to texture to shelf stability—things we're not necessarily thinking about when we're eating—a full sensory experience," he says.
 "It's really important for us to get everything right."